Tourism

 Passenger transport and hotels were key elements in the company’s further engagement in the travel and tourism sector.

-The acquisition of Fjord1 encompasses not only day-to-day fjord crossings for local people, but tourist travel, too.
-Through Fjord1, Havila Holding has become a co-owner of the companies Fjord Tours and The Fjords, which offer travel services to tourists primarily on the Norwegian west coast.
-The acquisition of Fjord1 also gave Havila a stake in the Norwegian domestic airline Widerøe.
+The acquisition of Fjord1 encompassed not only day-to-day fjord crossings for local people, but tourist travel, too.
+Through Fjord1, Havila Holding became a co-owner of the companies Fjord Tours and The Fjords, which offer travel services to tourists primarily on the Norwegian west coast as well as the Norwegian domestic airline Widerøe.
+This chapter ended in 2024.

 In its home town of Fosnavåg, Havila took part in the construction of what has become the Thon Hotel Fosnavåg.
 Then it bought hotels in Ørsta, Hornindal and Geiranger.
 Havila Hotels can therefore offer overnight accommodation, excursions and adventure all the way from the mountains to the fjords and the coast.